samah222/BookStore-microservices/README.md

  - JavaMailSender: to send emails e.g. user registration token, password change tokens
  - Spring Validation: to validate objects including Hibernate validator.
- - Spring AOP: to encapsulate and modularize cross-cutting concerns (e.g. logging) In addition of:
+ - Spring AOP: to encapsulate and modularize cross-cutting concerns (e.g. logging)

+In addition of Spring boot, the project uses the following:
 - MYSQL database: used as the relational DB for all services
+- RabbitMQ: to publish the mail for the consumers
 - Docker and Docker-compose: the project provides one docker-compose file so, the whole application can easily build and run
 - springdoc-openapi: automate the generation of API documentation.